 The ridesharing market is a big one, and it’s not slowing down any time soon.
 Uber freelancers have earned millions of dollars taking riders on short trips around town, and the company finally introduced the long-awaited ability for riders to tip their drivers.

 There’s a reason why many people who are in need of money quickly turn to ridesharing services like Uber and Lyft: because it works.

 You can work whenever you want (there are no schedules or minimum time commitments), and you have the ability to cash-out instantly via a special (free) Visa debit card.

 And if you’re more of an introvert, you can also deliver food via UberEats.

 The best way to earn is through “missions,” in which Foap teams up with a specific brand to show how everyday people like you use their product.

 A popular app among book lovers, Bookscouter allows you to sell used books.
-How it works is you enter or scan your books’ ISBN number and Bookscouter provides you a list of companies looking to purchase those titles (and how much they’re willing to pay).
+How it works is you enter or scan a book’s ISBN number and Bookscouter provides a list of companies looking to purchase that title (and how much they’re willing to pay).